deanturpin/germs.dev/posts/browser.md

-# Imagine you're a browser...
+# Imagine you're a browser

 An example of technologies encountered when a browser requests a page from a server.
 In this case the browser is running on a laptop connected by Wi-Fi.

 ## Forming a request

 - User types a URL into the browser: github.com
 - Host performs DNS resolution to convert the URL into an IP address (the web server)